Wall Street Pummels Arrival (ARVL) After Recent Earnings Report

-Arrival (NASDAQ:ARVL) went down by -2.50% from its latest closing price compared to the recent 1-year high of $33.92.
-The company’s stock price has collected -2.63% of loss in the last five trading sessions.
-Press Release reported 1 hour ago that DEADLINE: Arrival SA Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit – ARVL
+Arrival (NASDAQ:ARVL) went down by -5.60% from its latest closing price compared to the recent 1-year high of $31.97.
+The company’s stock price has collected -7.13% of loss in the last five trading sessions.
+Press Release reported on 12/31/21 that UPCOMING DEADLINE ALERT: The Schall Law Firm Encourages Investors in Arrival SA with Losses of $100,000 to Contact the Firm

 Is It Worth Investing in Arrival (NASDAQ :ARVL) Right Now?